aebratt/qermserver-hyak-tutorial/README.md

 Authors: Abby Bratt, Maria Kuruvilla, Connie Okasaki

+**EDIT May 18, 2022

+**Updated by Abby Bratt, Emily Sellinger, Kelly Mistry, and Anne Polyakov

 ## Prerequisites

 Here is your homework for QERM 597 on Feb 5—Hyak/SEFS/QERM Servers.
 It requires getting access to Hyak from the Research Computing Club and the SEFS/QERM servers from SEFSIT.
 Both processes can take **up to a week** depending on how busy the IT folks are so we recommend you begin thinking about this as soon as possible so you are ready to go on the 5th.